Feast of Unleavened Bread

 Let us all become imitators of those who are heirs of the Promise:

-Heb 6:10 For God is not evil, that He would forget your works and your love which you have shown in His name, in that you have ministered to the saints, and you do minister.
+Heb 6:10 For God is not evil, that He would forget your works and your love which you have shown in His name, in that you have served the saints, and you do serve.

 Heb 6:11 And we desire that each one of you have this diligence for the perfection of your hope until the end,